Equity benchmark indices close in red; metals, auto drag Sensex down by 433 points | Business

 - India

-The key equity indices had a volatile day on Thursday.
-The market opened in the green, but the benchmark index continued the downside move throughout and all the sectors ended in the red at the closing bell.
+Indian equity market closed in red on Friday as the metal, auto, and capital goods sector shares plummeted.
 At the closing bell, the BSE S&P Sensex was down by 433.05 points or 0.72 per cent, while the Nifty 50 dropped by 133.90 points or 0.75 per cent.

-In BSE Sensex, the sectors which plummeted the most were the metal sector with a decline of 2.76 per cent, the auto sector with 2.32 per cent, and the capital goods with 1.89 per cent.
-Among stocks, the top gainer was State Bank of India (SBI) which surged 1.16 per cent to Rs 503.95 per share, followed by Power Grid Corp up by 0.63 per cent to Rs 192.35 per share.
-HDFC Bank, Reliance, and ICICI Bank too traded with a positive bias.
+In BSE Sensex, the sectors which plummeted were the metal sector with a decline of 2.76 per cent, the auto sector with 2.32 per cent, and the capital goods sector with 1.89 per cent.
+Among stocks, the top gainer was State Bank of India, which surged 1.16 per cent to Rs 503.95, followed by Power Grid Corp up by 0.63 per cent to Rs 192.35 per share.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)